Phantasus/Cuis-Smalltalk-Slang/Journal.md

 # Entries

+## 8th June 2020 (jpb)

+I added the `Matrix2x3Plugin` to the repository as (Juan on the mailinglist)(https://lists.cuis.st/mailman/archives/cuis-dev/2020-June/001878.html) so that I can later look at it and get its C code generated as a first try to get the external plugin generation running.

 ## 7th June 2020 (jpb)

 Yesterday at 14:00 UTC was a Cuis Meetup using Jitsi.
 There I showed